-- 4.3.4.2 The Director of Human Resources or his/her designee shall confer with the employee to ascertain the employee's requirements and input on a reasonable accommodation. - 4.3.4.3 Reasonable workplace accommodations may include making existing facilities readily available; modifications or adjustments to the work environment or manner or circumstances under which the position's essential functions are customarily performed; modifications or adjustments that enable the individual with the disability to enjoy equal benefits and privileges as other similarly situated employees without disabilities; and other appropriate adjustment to the work environment of a qualified individual with a disability. - 4.3.4.4 Unless extenuating circumstances exist, the review process should not exceed a period of thirty (30) days. - 4.4 Discrimination Complaints - 4.4.1 Grievances or complaints of discrimination based on disability relating to other circumstances not described above should be addressed to the ADA Coordinator using the process and timeline outlined through Southern's Discrimination Complaints policy SCP 2843, Discrimination, Harassment, Sexual Harassment, Sexual and Domestic Misconduct, Stalking and Retaliation Policy. - 4.5 Accessibility of Electronic Information Resources (EIR) - 4.5.1 For compliance review purposes, all EIR vendors/companies must provide accessibility information. - 4.5.2 Web Accessibility: All official and affiliated college web pages intended for public viewing shall be accessible to, and usable by, all users and compliant with current web accessibility standards, unless an exception is approved by the president, or an exemption has been made. - 4.5.3 Web developers shall follow guidelines established by Section 508 of the Rehabilitation Act, as amended, to the extent required under law, and criteria established by World Wide Web Consortium (W3C) Web Accessibility Initiative (WAI) guidelines to improve the accessibility of the college's website. - 4.5.4 Grievances: If a user has a complaint about the accessibility of Southern's websites, or access to other electronic equipment, he or she should notify the Electronic Accessibility Coordinator (EAC). - 4.5.5 The EAC, or his or her designee, will contact the complainant regarding the issue and attempt to resolve the complaint. - 4.5.6 The complainant is expected to cooperate with the EAC and appropriate college personnel in the process of determining a resolution. - 4.5.7 The EAC will make recommendations to the relevant college departments and officials responsible for making electronic and information resources accessible.
+- 4.3.2.2.2 The Chief Human Resources Officer or his/her designee shall confer with the employee to ascertain the employee's requirements and input on a reasonable accommodation. - 4.3.2.2.3 Reasonable workplace accommodations may include making existing facilities readily available; modifications or adjustments to the work environment or manner or circumstances under which the position's essential functions are customarily performed; modifications or adjustments that enable the individual with the disability to enjoy equal benefits and privileges as other similarly situated employees without disabilities; and other appropriate adjustment to the work environment of a qualified individual with a disability. - 4.3.2.2.4 Unless extenuating circumstances exist, the review process should not exceed a period of thirty (30) days.

+4.4 Discrimination Complaints

+- 4.4.1 Grievances or complaints of discrimination based on disability relating to other circumstances not described above should be addressed to the ADA Coordinator using the process and timeline outlined through Southern's Discrimination Complaints policy SAA-2000, Equal Opportunity, Harassment, and Nondiscrimination Policy. - 4.5 Accessibility of Electronic Information Resources (EIR) - 4.5.1 For compliance review purposes, all EIR vendors/companies must provide accessibility information. - 4.5.2 Web Accessibility: All official and affiliated college web pages intended for public viewing shall be accessible to, and usable by, all users and compliant with current web accessibility standards, unless an exception is approved by the president, or an exemption has been made. - 4.5.3 Web developers shall follow guidelines established by Section 508 of the Rehabilitation Act, as amended, to the extent required under law, and criteria established by World Wide Web Consortium (W3C) Web Accessibility Initiative (WAI) guidelines to improve the accessibility of the college's website. - 4.5.4 Grievances: If a user has a complaint about the accessibility of Southern's websites, or access to other electronic equipment, he or she should notify the Electronic Accessibility Coordinator (EAC). - 4.5.5 The EAC, or his or her designee, will contact the complainant regarding the issue and attempt to resolve the complaint. - 4.5.6 The complainant is expected to cooperate with the EAC and appropriate college personnel in the process of determining a resolution. - 4.5.7 The EAC will make recommendations to the relevant college departments and officials responsible for making electronic and information resources accessible.